 The list just set up speaks of 13 Picassos, $ 768 million, 9 of which disappeared from their private owners and were never seen again.
 Of the remaining four Picassos, one was bought by a Japanese investment banker, according to the bankruptcy of which three years later disappeared into the safe of the bank who lending the purchase money and has not reappeared since then.

-The next one was bought by a shipowner whose home country decreased almost zero tax for its shipping, but now has to support all tax -paying citizens of the EU.
+The next one was bought by a shipowner whose home country charged its shipowners almost no taxes for 45 years, but now has to be supported by all taxpaying citizens of the EU; we have all essentially paid for a piece of this Picasso in the “10th most important private collection worldwide”.

 The third disappeared into the inaccessible rooms of a Japanese department store chain, a single 13 Picassos was donated to the Metropolitan Museum of Art by its rich owner after three years of private art enjoyment and thus made accessible to all people again.

-12: 1, a bad quota for normal citizens, if "the high art" continues to disappear in constant speed in private collections, our children will probably only be able to look at a few outstanding works of art ...
+12:1, a poor ratio for the average citizen; if “high art” continues to disappear into private collections at the same rate, our children will probably only be able to see a few outstanding works of art…

 Before that happens, you should have seen a Picasso in the museum; Here are a few more tips on inexpensive Picasso enjoyment: There are few artists whose works in more posters, calendars, prints, postcards, etc. have been marketed, and you can still buy these items today (preferably with a small, comprehensible-paying trading company, whose owner hardly buys the last picasos from the image area).